Rounding

 60€ × 0.08 = 4.8€

-This is how proper decimal invoicing works.
+This is how decimal rounding works.

-Showing 0.08h on the invoice, but charging 5€ is incorrect
+Showing 0.08h on the invoice, but charging 5€ is incorrect.

-- violates accounting rules
+- violate accounting rules

-- can make clients reject invoices
+- make clients reject invoices

-Kimai must prevent this.
+Decimal rounding prevent this.

-Example: 5 minutes (loss) and 10 minutes (gain)
+5 minutes (loss)

 300 sec / 3600 = 0.083333… rounds to 0.08